PereViader/ManualDi/README.md

 #### Initialize

-Similar to the Inject method, the initialize method defines a delegate to be called for newly constructed instances before they are resolved.
+Similar to the Inject method, the Initialize method defines a delegate to be called for newly constructed instances before they are resolved.

-Also similarly to the Inject method, newly created instances are added to a queue and initialized.
+Like the Inject method, newly created instances are added to a queue for initialization.

-The Initialize method will be called once for every new type depending on the scope.
+The Initialize method will be called once for every new type, depending on the scope.

 ```csharp
 b.Bind<A>().FromInstance(new A()).Initialize((o,c) => o.Init());